thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

     | 6.1 | thoughtspot-image-20200304-8b8c7b0e56a-prod | ami-09079fee8bc0543fc | N. California |
     | 6.1.1 | thoughtspot-image-20200304-8b8c7b0e56a-prod | ami-09079fee8bc0543fc | N. California |

     {% include note.html content="The AMI is based in the N. California region.
-You may have to temporarily switch to the N. California region on the AWS website to access it.
-Then you can return to your own region." %}
+You may have to temporarily switch to the N. California region on the AWS website to initiate copying the AMI to the region of your choice.
+Once the copy is complete, you can return to your own region." %}

 {: id="ec2-setup"}
 ## Choose VM instances